 It would have been nice if Nordhaus had been more explicit.
 I feel like he hid behind the truism that humanity’s tinkering with the environment has been ever present.
 But it’s not too difficult to read between the lines when he seems to put prehistoric humans creating grasslands where forests once stood at the same level as genetically engineering coral to survive anthropogenic climate change.

 Michael Shellenberger, only formerly associated with Nordhaus’ Breakthrough Institute, isn’t so keen to hide his cards.
-In coming out against renewable energy, he claims that their problem is that they cannot be sufficient “modern.”
+In coming out against renewable energy, he claims that their problem is that they cannot be sufficiently “modern.”
 Shellenberger makes a little bit too much out of a few Heidegger and Bookchin quotes and a handful of decontextualized statistics to claim that a society based on renewable energy would be inevitably arrested in a state of agrarian backwardness.

 Although Nordhaus isn’t so brazen, he doesn’t seem too different from Shellenberger when he talks of humanity’s relationship with the environment.
-In contrast to Shellenberger, however, he does recognize the risks, something apparent when recounts the compounding unintended consequences brought on by creation of the Chicago Sanitary and Ship Canal.
+In contrast to Shellenberger, however, he does recognize the risks, something apparent when he recounts the compounding unintended consequences brought on by creation of the Chicago Sanitary and Ship Canal.
 The canal was first constructed to keep Chicago’s sewage from inundating Lake Michigan.
 Asian carp was introduced to control weed and algae growth, but the carp’s capacious growth now threatens the ecosystem—only being reined in by erecting electric barriers to limit the species’ movement.
 As lamentable as this turn of events might be, Nordhaus waves it off: “Most Chicagoans would probably choose [ecological tragedy] over open sewers running through their streets.”

 Imagine that humanity’s control over their tinkering with the environment were regulated by the same controls in an automobile.
 Nordhaus and Shellenberger seem to be preoccupied with the accelerator and brake.
 The above depiction of the Chicago Sanitary Canal ends up implying almost the same Hobson’s choice as Shellenberger presents for renewable energy: We either dig canals and electrify them, following previous technological errors with new technical fixes in the same style, or we wallow impoverished and in shit.